What Is Organic Traffic? How SEO Brings Visitors to Your Website

 Why Organic Traffic Matters

-Organic traffic tends to bring users who are actively searching for specific information.
+Organic traffic attracts users who are actively searching for specific information.
+These visitors are more likely to stay, read, and return.

 - Higher trust and credibility